-I am currently studying for a Ph.D. at the University of Cambridge, looking at the impacts of roads on British bird populations.
-This project is funded by the Natural Environment Research Council.
+I completed my Ph.D. in 2020 at the University of Cambridge, looking at the impacts of roads on British bird populations.
+This project was funded by the Natural Environment Research Council.

-The results of this project will hopefully allow better planning and mitigation of the road network in Great Britain and other countries with dense road networks, and contribute to existing and planned conservation projects that are situated near to roads.
+I hope that the results of this project will promote better planning and mitigation of the road network in Great Britain and other countries with dense road networks.

 I was also fortunate enough to be interviewed for Radio 4’s Inside Science show.
 If you would like to listen, my part starts around 7:00.